 Feeling of Security

-As prey animals that rely on burrows and their shells to hide from predators, tortoises like to huddle in tight, secure places.
+Tortoises rely on burrows and their shells to hide from predators, so they huddle in tight, secure places.
 This gives them fewer blind spots and reduces the feeling of being exposed.
 The ideal locations for this are the corners and walls of an enclosure.

-Some tortoises are more prone to this than others, such as Hermann’s tortoise.
+Some tortoises, like Hermann’s tortoise, are more prone to this than others.
 If you want to make your pet feel more secure so it doesn’t hide in the corners all day, provide more hiding spots.
-Making the substrate deeper, so it can create burrows elsewhere in the cage will also ease its discomfort.
+Making the substrate deeper to create burrows elsewhere in the cage will also ease discomfort.

 Scratching At Night